facebookresearch/ELF/go/README.md

-DarkForest in ELF
+DarkForest Go Engine in ELF
 ===================
-Here is an reimplementation of DarkForest using ELF platform.
+Here is an reimplementation of DarkForest Go Engine using ELF platform.

+See [here](https://github.com/facebookresearch/darkforestGo) for the orignal LUA+Torch version.

 Training
 ==========